ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/ui-how-users-permissions.md

 ### To remove a user's access to the system

-In online deployments, you can remove a user's access to [!INCLUDE[prod_short](includes/prod_short.md)].
-All references to the user are kept, but the user cannot sign in and active sessions for the user are stopped.
+You can remove a user's access to [!INCLUDE[prod_short](includes/prod_short.md)] online.
+All references to the user are kept.
+However, the user can't sign in and active sessions for the user are stopped.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Users**, and then choose the related link.
 2. Open the **User Card** page for the relevant user, and then, in the **Status** field, select **Disabled**.